shakfu/pd-chuck/README.md

 1. The [Fauck](https://github.com/ccrma/fauck) chugin contains the full llvm-based [faust](https://faust.grame.fr) engine and dsp platform which makes it quite powerful and also quite large compared to other chugins (at around 45 MB stripped down).
 It requires at least 2 output channels to work properly.
 It also uses the [libsndfile](https://github.com/libsndfile/libsndfile) library.

 2. The [WarpBuf](https://github.com/ccrma/chugins/tree/main/WarpBuf) chugin makes it possible to time-stretch and independently transpose the pitch of an audio file.
 It uses the [rubberband](https://github.com/breakfastquay/rubberband), [libsndfile](https://github.com/libsndfile/libsndfile), and [libsamplerate](https://github.com/libsndfile/libsamplerate) libraries.

+3. The [FluidSynth](https://www.fluidsynth.org) chugin, enables a real-time software synthesizer based on the SoundFont 2 specifications, (see above for requirements).

 If you have installed the prerequisites above, it should be possible the advanced system with one of the following options: